Finder makes money from featured partners, but editorial opinions are our own.

 Step 4: Prepare your documents

-The documents you need to provide to sell your car vary depending on your province.
+The documents you need to provide to sell your car vary based on your province.
 Check the table below for details of the paperwork required where you live.

 ProvinceLegally required documents to sell your vehicle